Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 2. Boa Vista

-Like its neighbor island Sal, Boa Vista is mostly known for having some of the best beaches in Cape Verde.
+Like its neighbor island, Sal, Boa Vista is mainly known for having some of the best beaches in Cape Verde.
 Boa Vista has 55 km of them, all with blue tides and pristine.

 Some are very remote and famous for being nesting sites of loggerhead turtles.
 The island is flat and covered with dunes.

-Apart from relaxing beach days, you can do sailing activities, quad biking through the sand dunes or observe the turtles during nesting season.
+Apart from relaxing beach days, you can do sailing activities, quad biking through the dunes or observe the turtles during nesting season, which are some of the best things to do in Boa Vista.

-The Turtle Foundation is present on Boa Vista, just email them to get information about the turtles.
+The Turtle Foundation is present in Boa Vista; just email them to get information about the turtles.

-As on Sal island, most products need to be imported from Europe or other Cape Verdean islands.
+As on Sal Island, most products must be imported from Europe or other Cape Verdean islands.
 However, the island is famous for its pottery.

 Best Places To Stay in Boa Vista